sputot/RINO/README.md

 # number of samples in each dimension taken for reachset estimation by trajectory samples
 samples-per-dim = 20

+# maximum number of inuts dimension sampled (center is taken for the remaining ones)
+dims-sampled = 3

 # for the visualization: if 0, the visualization script is not called
 create-png = 0